asciiscry3r/mksscryertower.quest/content/category/MirgorodCrimes.rst

       This like organic detector from Star Trek and can be use for surveillance.

-      Can damage freedom, consciousness, heath.
+      Can damage freedom, consciousness, health.

       Description: An antenna, electrically short in comparison to a wavelength to be received, is positioned in close proximity to a living body to receive the electric energy radiated